ForeverZer0/glfw/README.md

 ## Documentation

-The gem documention can be found [here](), it covers at least minimal coverage of the entire API surface.
+The gem documention can be found [here](https://www.rubydoc.info/gems/glfw/3.3.2.0), providing coverage of the entire API surface.

-For more in depth explanation of some features, the native GLFW library offers a very in-depth and detailed [documentation](http://www.glfw.org/docs/latest/intro_guide.html) that may be used as to augment it, or even as a stand-alone source of information to understanding the library.
+For more in depth explanation of some features, the native GLFW library offers a very in-depth and detailed [documentation](http://www.glfw.org/docs/latest/intro_guide.html) that may be used to augment it, or even as a stand-alone source of information to understanding the library.
 While not all features will match up with a 1:1 ratio, the naming conventions and idioms are the same and self-explanatory to use the C documentation for the Ruby gem.

+Feel free to open an [issue](https://github.com/ForeverZer0/glfw/issues) for any additional questions that may not be covered, I would be happy to offer any help that I can.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ForeverZer0/glfw.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+Pull requests are always welcome.

 ## License